How to Find the Current User ID in Linux

 Identifying the Current User's UID

-You can easily identify the current user's UID by using the id command in the terminal:
+You can easily identify the current user's UID by using the id command in the terminal.
+Open the terminal and execute the following command:

 By understanding the concept of User IDs in Linux, you can effectively manage user accounts, control access, and ensure the security of your system.